This Ina Garten mac and cheese recipe is not your average dish!

 The Best Cheese for Mac and Cheese

-Let’s talk about how to take your mac and cheese game to the next level!
+Let’s talk about how to make mac and cheese better!

 One of the easiest ways to do this is by changing up the cheeses you use.

-But before you go wild with cheese choices, there’s one important thing to keep in mind: not all cheeses melt well.
+But before you go wild, there’s one important thing to keep in mind: not all cheeses melt well.

 You want your mac and cheese to be smooth and gooey, not oily and gross.
 So it’s important to choose the right cheeses.